 In 1983, North Dakota Plunged Into An Arctic Freeze That Makes This Year's Winter Look Downright Mild

-Do you remember that winter?
+Do you remember that nasty winter in North Dakota?
 It’s crazy how cold and snowy it was!
 It certainly puts other winters to shame.
-Check out more of North Dakota’s worst winters by clicking here— and yes, this one made the list of course!
+But living in North Dakota it is pretty much to be expected.
+Check out more of North Dakota’s worst winters — and yes, this one made the list of course!

 North Dakota can safely claim to have some of the harshest winters in the lower 48 states.
 With the cold season running for four months from November until late March you'd better pack your long johns.
 North Dakota ranks as the coldest state in the lower 48.

 How do people survive winter in North Dakota?